 - Warehouse visibility means knowing what is in stock at your assigned distribution center before you place the order, not after the truck disappoints you.

-Rundoo runs this playbook live with Orgill, where the FanBuilder loyalty program also runs right at the register, and with the other major hardware programs, True Value and Do it Best among them.
+Rundoo runs this playbook live with Orgill, where the FanBuilder loyalty program also runs right at the register, and with the other major hardware distributors and buying groups.
 Whichever system you evaluate, make the vendor demo your co-op's ordering and receiving flow rather than describe it, and never let anyone count an integration that is still on a roadmap as one you can use today.

 Beyond the co-op: the rest of the checklist

 - Depth for a deep aisle.
-Stock, costs, and purchase orders should update the moment you ring a sale or receive a truck, because a hardware store's SKU count punishes any system that runs on day-old exports.
+Stock, costs, and purchase orders should update the moment you check out a customer or receive a truck, because a hardware store's SKU count punishes any system that runs on day-old exports.

 - Units of measure.
 By the box, the piece, the pound, or the gallon, the way you stock an item should never limit the way you sell it.